 Common Good Summer Grants

-The organization’s mission or project goals must be aligned with the Ethics and the Common Good Project’s mission and values, and the proposed internship or project must be an integral part of the students’ academic work.
+The organization’s mission or project goals must address a common good issue / community need, and contribute to advancing the mission and goals of the Ethics & the Common Good Project.
+The proposed internship or project must be an integral part of the students’ academic work.
 While priority is given to Division II and III students with financial need, Division I students are also welcome to apply.